nv-gha-runners/docs/docs/onboarding/nvidia.md

     This documentation will be updated accordingly when that happens.

+The onboarding steps for NVIDIA GitHub organizations are:

 1. Review and install the [`copy-pr-bot`](../apps/copy-pr-bot/index.md) GitHub application
-2. Review and install the [`nvidia-runners`](../apps/nvidia-runners/index.md) GitHub application
+1. Review and install the [`nvidia-runners`](../apps/nvidia-runners/index.md) GitHub application
    - Wait for confirmation from the _GitHub Actions Runners_ team before moving to the final step
-3. View the [runners](../runners/index.md) page and start using the self-hosted runners!
+1. View the [runners](../runners/index.md) page and start using the self-hosted runners!